 Competition BBQ Ribs Demystified

-I want to clear up a few things where competition the art of how to cook competition BBQ ribs is concerned.
+I want to clear up a few things where competition the art of how to cook BBQ ribs is concerned.
 Number one, ‘falling off the bone’ means that the ribs are overcooked.
 A properly cooked BBQ Rib should be moist and tender yet yield just enough so that when you bite into it you see a rounded bite mark with the bone turning white almost immediately.
 There should be no sooty, charred, or creosote flavor.

 Good BBQ Rib Turn In Box Example